 I loved this part of Sicily and I was sorry to leave but the kids were itching to get to the beach; our final stop was seaside Taormina.
 However, something rather ominous and exciting stood in our way, something which had been visible from the car for much of our trip: Mt Etna.

-I decided no trip to Sicily with kids would be complete without a visit to Mount Etna.
+I decided no holiday in Sicily with kids would be complete without a visit to Mount Etna.
 I had pre-booked a half day guided tour through EtnaFinder, instead of visiting Rifugio Sapienza where the cable car is located.
 Our guide, Marco, was great with the kids.
 We visited old lava flows, clambered onto lava “bombs”, discovered houses buried by previous eruptions and explored lava caves.
 Although our three year old insisted on sleeping through some of the most exciting parts of the trip and had a bit of a meltdown as we didn’t time our lunch break very accurately, the excursion was a great success and our five year old came away with a good understanding of the power of the natural world.
 Volcanoes and earthquakes in one holiday is such a great geography lesson.

 Our final stop was pretty Taormina.
 Holiday destination of the rich and famous for many years, this cliff top spectacle feels unlike anywhere else in Sicily such is the presence of international wealth and tourism.
 Our boys loved taking the cable car to the beach and playing in the rock pools and I managed a “refreshing” dip in the rather chilly sea.
 We were there over the Easter weekend so the town was pretty full but still gloriously enjoyable to wander through.
 A word of caution: don’t visit in August, I’d imagine the crowds would be unbearable by then.
 I hit the jackpot with an AirBnB booking: we stayed in a centrally located, elegant apartment with a view of Mt Etna from our bedroom window and a view towards the Greek amphitheatre from our rooftop terrace.
 Not a bad way to end our trip.